jaksonlabs/jakson/book/carbonspec/latest/src/format-specs/container-types/columns.md

 ### Record Container Compatibility

 > Note that a `column` container cannot replace a `record` container.
-If the input Json string is a plain Json array, this array is always stored as `record` (i.e., an array) rather than a column.
+If the input Json string_buffer is a plain Json array, this array is always stored as `record` (i.e., an array) rather than a column.
 To force a `column` container, the input Json array must be wrapped with an object.

 JSON file
 ```json